soffyo/Dynam0RM/docs/USER_GUIDE.md

 ## Define a Schema
 As seen on the [main page](https://github.com/soffyo/Dynam0RX#how-does-it-work), we will be working on *Schemas*.
 ## Instance Methods
 When we talk about an *instance* in this guide, we refer to a possible iteration of the schema defined by the class.
 Instances have methods which can be used to work with them.
-In this guide we will refer to the `User` class from [before](https://github.com/soffyo/Dynam0RX/blob/main/docs/USER_GUIDE.md#define-a-schema)
+In this guide we will refer to the `User` class created in the [previous section](https://github.com/soffyo/Dynam0RX/blob/main/docs/USER_GUIDE.md#define-a-schema)
 >### *Create the table first*
 >To create the Table we will just do
 >```typescript